ismop/dap/doc/api/profiles.md

 }
 ```

-## Details of a section
+## Details of a profile

 Get the JSON representation of a given section.
 You need to authorize yourself with an administrator account (a token).

 ```
-GET /sections/:id
+GET /profiles/:id
 ```

 Parameters: